nepenth/knowledge-base/README.md

 ### Finance And Accounting <a name="finance-and-accounting"></a>
-The Finance and Accounting category provides technical information and resources on financial management, including analysis and interpretation of financial statements.
-This category currently includes guidance on Financial Statement Analysis, offering insights into evaluating and understanding financial performance and position.
+The Finance and Accounting category provides technical information and resources on financial management, including analysis and interpretation of financial data.
+This category currently features content on Financial Statement Analysis, covering topics such as balance sheets, income statements, and cash flow statements.
 *Subcategories: Financial Statement Analysis*
 *Items: 1*